ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-27-meta-learning.md

 It's useful to learn how I learn because my style of learning is unique, as is yours.
 We don’t necessarily learn the way teachers teach.

-In grade school I wasn't learning to read as fast as the other kids.
+In grade school I wasn't learning to read as quickly as the other kids.
 Was that because of my developmental pace?
 Or the way reading was being taught?
 Some of other factor?
-It would have been easy to conclude that I would never be a strong reader or writer.
+It would have been easy to conclude that I would never be a strong reader or writer (screw that!).

 Let’s not to assume that teachers know how to teach us.
 If we find a teacher that resonates with us, that’s fantastic.
 Hold on to that teacher!
-In general, it can be dangerous to follow a developmental checklist laid out by someone else.
+In general though, it can be dangerous to follow a developmental checklist laid out by someone else.

 **We are responsible for our own learning.**

 With the explosion of the internet, there is so much information at our fingertips.
 How do we choose what to absorb?
 How do we absorb it?

 It starts with learning how we learn.
-For me, Meta Learning is about paying attention to what excites me, cracking the patterns of enthusiasm.
+For me, Meta Learning is about paying attention to what excites me, then cracking the patterns of enthusiasm.

 In high school, I realized that sitting through math lectures was pointless.
 When somebody else works through a math problem on the board, I get bored.
 No learning happens, no matter how hard I try.
 When I looked at the examples in the math book and then attempted to **do** the problems myself, it was engaging.
-I toggled back and forth between **actively** attempting the problems and reading about it.
+I toggled back and forth between **actively** attempting the problems and **passively** reading about it, like this.

   - Skim.
   - Flip the pages.
-  - Work til I’m stumped.
+  - Work problem til stumped.
   - Flip the pages.
   - Repeat.

 This approach kept me awake, and I figured out the problems.
-Up until the age of fifteen or sixteen, I inherently assumed that teachers knew how to teach us all.
+Up until the age of fifteen or sixteen, I had inherently assumed that teachers knew how to teach us all.
 They didn't.
 Nowadays, I’m wary of deferring my learning approach to others.

 **Meta Learning may be the most valuable skill to learn.**